mwijnands/PluploadMvc/README.md

 #### PluploadContext

 To easily retrieve the uploaded files, you can use `PluploadContext`.
-You should not create this class yourself.
+You should not create an instance of this class yourself.
 Instead, get it off `HttpContextBase` by using the provided extension method `GetPluploadContext()`.
 For example, within a `Controller` you could use:

     using XperiCode.PluploadMvc;
 	// ...